magicmarie/RentaCar/SequenceDiagrams_RentaCar.md

 **Actor:** Customer
 **Preconditions:** Customer is authenticated and has already searched availability (flow 6.1) and is selecting a vehicle from the results.
-**Business rule realized:** A vehicle cannot have two overlapping confirmed/pending reservations (no double-booking).
+**Business rule realized:** A vehicle cannot have two overlapping Pending, Confirmed, or Checked-Out reservations (no double-booking).

 | Stereotype | Class | Role |
 |---|---|---|